 South London post punk/indie rock band Shame have announced the release of their third studio album ‘Food for Worms‘.

-Check out the album’s tracklist and watch the video for lead single “Fingers of Steel” below.
+Check out the album’s tracklist and watch the video for “Fingers of Steel” below.

 Food for Worms Tracklisting: